SonNguyen415/AI_Project/README.md

 - `map.py` takes in some arguments and generates a 2D grid map to represent the game map.
 - `army.py` controls the movements of armies and all related mechanics.
 - `supply.py` controls the movement of supplies from generator to hubs and calculate supply lines.
+- `locations.py` contains the classes that specific the coordinates information.
+This information needs to be known by many other modules.
 - `agent.py` controls each agent, of which there are 2 instances of in this map

 ### Dependencies ###